-For those who tend to develop symptoms later (commonly 1 to 3 hours after food).
-It is caused by a rapid increase then a decrease in the blood sugar levels.
+For those who tend to develop late dumping syndrome symptoms (commonly 1 to 3 hours after food), it is caused by a rapid increase then a decrease in the blood sugar levels.
 The increase is caused by the high sugar load in the bowel resulting in initial hyperglycaemia (high blood sugar).
 In response to this, the pancreas secretes more insulin (hyperinsulinaemia) to deal with this high blood sugar level As a result, there is a rapid drop in the sugar levels causing low blood sugar (hypoglycaemia - sometimes refered to as alimentary hypoglycaemia) and causes the following symptoms:

 One of the things that can cause dumping syndrome to be even worse is to have a meal high in sugar.
 This includes sucrose, or normal table sugar, and fructose, fruit sugar.
 If you notice that eating certain types of food causes this to happen with you, cut those out of your diet and replace them with better options.

-If you start to notice these symptoms, and if changing your diet doesn’t do anything to control them, then immediately see your doctor.
-Dumping syndrome could cause you to lose even more weight if you let it go unchecked, and this is highly dangerous to your health.
+If you start to notice these symptoms of dumping syndrome and if changing your diet doesn’t do anything to control them, then immediately see your doctor.
+It could cause you to lose even more weight if you let it go unchecked, and this is highly dangerous to your health.